wp-plugins/suggest-review/readme.txt

 == Changelog ===

+= 1.3.5 =
+* The dashboard page added in 1.3.0 to show all flagged posts was only working with posts, not pages or any custom types.
+That should now be fixed.

 = 1.3.4 =
 * Fixed some CSS for the legend on the settings page.
 * Added Polish translation contributed by Jakub Gardner